confluentinc/event-streaming-patterns/docs/stream-processing/event-grouper.md

 * Tumbling Windows are a special case of hopping windows.
 Like hopping windows, tumbling windows are based on time intervals.
 They model fixed-size, non-overlapping, gap-less windows.
 A tumbling window is defined by a single property: the window's duration.
 * Session Windows aggregate events into a session, which represents a period of activity separated by a specified gap of inactivity, or "idleness".
 Any records with timestamps that occur within the inactivity gap of existing sessions are merged into the existing session.
 If a record's timestamp occurs outside of the session gap, a new session is created.

-See the [ksqlDB supported window types documentation](https://docs.ksqldb.io/en/latest/concepts/time-and-windows-in-ksqldb-queries/#window-types) for details and diagrams explaining window types.
+See the [ksqlDB supported window types](https://docs.ksqldb.io/en/latest/concepts/time-and-windows-in-ksqldb-queries/#window-types) and the [Kafka Streams supported window types](https://docs.confluent.io/platform/current/streams/developer-guide/dsl-api.html#streams-developer-guide-dsl-windowing) for details and diagrams explaining window types.

 ## References
 * See the full tutorials on using [Session Windows](https://kafka-tutorials.confluent.io/create-session-windows/ksql.html) and [Hopping Windows](https://kafka-tutorials.confluent.io/create-hopping-windows/ksql.html) with [ksqlDB](https://ksqldb.io/).